 - A service license for a variety of service-based businesses.

-The ‘talent pass’ is a way of attracting talent with unique skills to the market, especially the real estate market in Dubai!
+The ‘talent pass’ is a way of attracting talent with unique skills to the market, especially the Dubai real estate market!

-DAFZA’s current licenses are geared primarily on the business, and service industries, rather than professionals.
+DAFZA’s current licenses are geared primarily toward the business, and service industries, rather than professionals.
 The new category will serve as a link between worldwide talent and a lucrative marketplace.

 This appears to be a continuation of several initiatives aimed at boosting Dubai’s real estate market.
 Dubai appears to be concentrating on improving the real estate sector’s contribution to the country’s gross domestic product.
 It has recently implemented several changes in this respect.